bitmark-inc/docs/learning-bitmark/working-with-bitmarks/issuing-bitmarks.md

 <br>
 <br>
-## Registering properties using Bitmark-CLI
+## Registering Bitmark Certificates using Bitmark-CLI

 > In this section, we introduce very simple commands to create a new Bitmark Account using the Bitmark-CLI
 > For the command structures, detailed explanation, other functions - Please refer the [Bitmark-CLI](https://github.com/bitmark-inc/docs/blob/master/bitmark-references/bitmark-cli/bitmark-cli.md){:target="_blank"} section.